- Become a Member

 “Finally, after a student becomes a member and becomes active in our chapter, I've witnessed immense growth in leadership skills."

-Advisors, you can learn more about online acceptance and Headquarters recruiting opportunities from your designated Phi Theta Kappa contact, based on the region in which your chapter is located:
+Advisors, you can learn more about online acceptance and Headquarters recruiting opportunities from your designated Phi Theta Kappa contact, based on the division in which your chapter is located:

 Associate Director of Regional and Chapter Development, Division I: Luke Davis